Evident LogoOlympus Logo

 When did you first learn to use a microscope?

 I first learned how to use a microscope during COVID-19 lockdowns when I picked up a decommissioned Olympus BX40 for a cheap price and fixed it up.
-I come from an electrical engineering background; however I did construct a metallurgy microscope for my thesis project that was focused on the automation aspect of image acquisition.
+I come from an electrical engineering background; however, I did construct a metallurgy microscope for my thesis project that was focused on the automation aspect of image acquisition.
 I also did one course in optics and worked in a photonics laboratory as a researcher for a while.
 This gave me a baseline understanding of the technical aspects of microscopy.

 What first gave you the idea that microscopes could be used to create art?

 When I acquired my first microscope during COVID, I also had online classes.
 I chose to leave some of my easier subjects until the last year of my studies but this decision backfired.
 Being in lockdown, it was often very boring.
-I started using my metallurgy setup to take photos of subjects such as butterfly/moth wings and other oddities, but a magnification of 5x-10x could only go so far.
+I started using my metallurgy setup to take photos of subjects such as butterfly/moth wings and other oddities, but a magnification of 5X-10X could only go so far.
 After I picked up a batch of vintage microscope slides online, I discovered a wide range of fascinating microscopy subjects.
 That was when I began to create microscopy art.
 I might not know a lot about the subjects, but I can certainly showcase their beauty!

 How long have you been creating art with a microscope?

 I would say around five years for sure.
-The metallurgy setups I used in the past certainly count as homebrew microscopes, so maybe even around ten years.
+The metallurgy setups I used in the past certainly count as homebrew microscopes, so maybe even around 10 years.
 I started this hobby in my late high school years.

 What do you find most fascinating about microscopy?